ChrisPritchard/ctf-writeups/tryhackme/jvmreverseengineering.md

 L227:   goto L231
 ```

-finally.
+Finally.
 The above `invokestatic` was what I needed.
 Returning to the final bipush I had changed:

 ```
 L353:   iconst_1